 Lighting Designer Reza Behjat makes the light look natural while keeping the performers and their kitchens visible.
 Sound Designer James Ard makes sure the actors can be heard, while throwing in traffic sounds just as the camera opens.
 Before that, a piano plays a haunting note.
 Video Systems Designer Ido Levran provides a clear, seamless picture that softens the feel of technology, while showing more differences: Dad’s camera is at an angle, revealing more of the home outside the kitchen, whereas Son’s camera is straight on, showing only his kitchen.

 Evren Odcikin does a wonderful job as director.
 The cooking keeps the actors busy with their hands and bodies while they peel back their history and expose their pain and emotions.
 While technical difficulties are always a possibility (indeed, this viewing had to start over a few moments in), the performances are so compelling, so intimate, that it feels like watching a private conversation.
 This Is Who I Am is a fantastic example of the power of live theater, and how the skillful use of technology can enhance it.
 This production will more than help “fill the gap” until in-person performances are once again safe.

 Running Time: Approximately one hour, with no intermission.

-This Is Who I Am is livestreamed through January 3, 2021, on Woolly Mammoth Theatre Company’s website.
+ENCORE ON DEMAND: This Is Who I Am (which originally livestreamed December 5, 2020, through January 3, 2021) is now streaming on demand through April 25, 2021, on Woolly Mammoth Theatre Company’s website.
 To purchase tickets or for more information about this and future productions, please visit their website.